Saturday, June 23, 2012

 After contemplating dramatic off-shore naval battles, including the Spanish defeat by Jervis in 1797 which set up a young Nelson’s rise to fame, we set off again and drove north past Vila do Bispo, following an equally dramatic Atlantic coastline.
 A narrow country road took us through lightly wooded nature reserves to Aljezur, home to the ruins of a 10th c Moorish castle.
 It seemed the entire village was out to lunch; restaurants lined a shaded, picturesque river and were busy indeed.
 Our destination though was Monchique, so from here we turned west and headed for this small market town nestled high in the Serra de Monchique, a sprawling and dusty mountain range.

 At some stage, eucalypt plantings were considered suitable for dry serra soils.
 Whilst it was nice for us to imagine vistas of Aussie country roads, these trees seem to have taken on a life of their own here.
 They are a serious fire hazard in a country unused to such things and much of the fragile natural landscape is in danger or has been damaged.
-So it is hardly surprising that we saw eucalypt forests being culled and logs stacked into great piles ready for winter firewood.
+So it is hardly surprising that we saw eucalyptus forests being culled and logs stacked into great piles ready for winter firewood.

 View over Orange Groves, Limestone Quarry & to the Coast from Monchique